glenleach/glenleach/README.md

 ---
 ## About

-Experienced IT Support engineer with 20 years of industry experience, looking to transition into the Cloud/DevOps field through an entry-level/junior or internship position.
+Experienced IT Support engineer with 20 years of industry experience, seeking to transition into the Cloud/DevOps field through an entry-level/junior or internship position.
 While primarily focused on IT support, I have actively pursued knowledge of DevOps practices and tools to expand my skill set.
 With a proven history of resolving technical issues and providing outstanding customer service, I am eager to apply my expertise to a Cloud/DevOps role.

 ---